There’s an awful lot of Collor in Brazil

 It seems, from this series of rhetorical questions, that Collor thinks the free market is the answer to everything.
 Doubtless, in the current situation, it is a prerequisite for the amelioration of Brazil’s social problems.
 There is something disconcerting, though, about his self-contained rhetoric, the uninterruptible demagogic flow.
 It is as though, instead of answering questions, the President simply switched channels, or accessed a new file in his inner database.

 Others have noted that there is something enigmatic about President Collor, something martinettish, cold and distant.
-Brazilian rituals of greeting involve a high degree of body contact, even among casual acquaintances, but Collor, the populist, greets visitors from behind his desk, with a hand held out rigidly in front of him, seemingly to preempt embraces and back-patting.
+Brazilian rituals of greeting tend to involve a high degree of body contact, even among casual acquaintances, but Collor, the populist, greets visitors from behind his desk, with a hand held out rigidly in front of him, seemingly to preempt embraces and back-patting.
 His taste for fancy clothes and military uniforms in his public appearances has also not gone unremarked: army fatigues while on exercise with the paratroops in Yanomami territory, dress uniform on the parade-ground, running gear for running, wetsuits for waterskiing, and tracksuits in many colours for visits to the gym.
 He loves to look the part, donning shirtsleeves for the factory floor, silk suits for the salon.
 One commentator wondered jokingly whether, for a projected visit to the monastery of São Bento in Rio de Janeiro, the President might don a cowl.

 Is Collor only playing the part of President?
 Is he really the visionary free-market liberal he presents himself as?
 Is he a shallow opportunist or a conviction politician?
 Assuming he does have the political will, does he have the power, even as President, to launch the Brazilian economy on the road of reform, to overcome the entrenched interests of state governments?
 I put the question to him, but he avoids this one too.